shieldproject/shield/docs/ops/manual.md

   parameters.
 This is designed to assist in a safe and secure bootstrap.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_FAILSAFE_USERNAME` environment variable.

 - **api.failsafe.password** - The cleartext password to assign the
   failsafe user, upon creation.
 You can change this later, without needing to reconfigure or re-deploy SHIELD.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_FAILSAFE_PASSWORD` environment variable.

 - **api.motd** - A (hopefully) short message to display to operators on the login screen.
 You can use this for compliance messages, important